arnavsinha109/Fetch_takehome/README.md

 # Fetch_takehome

 ## Overview
-The repo sets up a queue processor, which consumes incoming data from an AWS SQS queue hosted on localstack container and processes and ingests it to a POSTGRES DB
+The repo sets up a queue processor, which consumes incoming data from an AWS SQS queue hosted on localstack container and processes and ingests it to a POSTGRES DB.
+Find a video demo of the app here - [Demo](https://drive.google.com/file/d/1pxPzOQpuoLMQKhVgoA3Wi6GYpq4fPo5A/view?usp=sharing)

 ## System Requirements
 * Docker - [install](https://docs.docker.com/get-docker/)